astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 For a full walk-through of the deployment creation and configuration process, refer to [Deploy Code](/docs/cloud/stable/deploy/deploy-cli/).

-> **Note:** To create an Airflow Deployment via the Astronomer CLI, run: `$ astro deployment create`.
-Learn more at [CLI Quickstart](https://www.astronomer.io/docs/cloud/stable/develop/cli-quickstart).
+> **Note:** If you configure your new Deployment to run a version of Airflow that is _not_ latest, make sure that the Astronomer Certified image in your Dockerfile corresponds to that version.
+>
+> For example, if you create an Airflow Deployment to run **1.10.12**, replace the AC image in your Dockerfile with:
+>
+> `FROM quay.io/astronomer/ap-airflow:1.10.12-buster-onbuild`

 ### Deploy to Astronomer

 You're ready to deploy your first DAG to Astronomer Cloud.

-> **Note:** To push code to a Deployment on Astronomer, you _must_ be a Deployment _Editor_ or _Admin_.
+Before you follow the steps below, make sure that you're either a _Deployment Editor_ or _Admin_.
 If you create an Airflow Deployment, you'll be a _Deployment Admin_ by default.

->
-> If you don't have the correct permissions, reach out to someone on your team.
+If you don't have the correct permissions, reach out to someone on your team.
 For a breakdown of Deployment and Workspace-level roles, refer to [Manage User Permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions).

 #### Authenticate via the Astronomer CLI

-To log into your existing account and pass our authentication flow, run:
+To log into Astronomer and pass our authentication flow via the Astronomer CLI, run:

 ```
 $ astro auth login gcp0001.us-east4.astronomer.io